 Regarding baseline patient’s characteristics (Age, BMI, parity, previous miscarriages, previous CS, previous use of contraceptives and previous insertion of IUD):

-Regarding visual analog scale (VAS): Espey et al. [10] disagreed with the present data and stated that providers did not indicate any difference in ease of IUD insertion between groups (P =.54).
-Providers in each group found it easy to place the IUD in nulliparous women with a mean ease of insertion score of 2.2 ± 2.2 in the misoprostol group and 2.5 ± 2.2 in the placebo group (P =.54) based on the VAS, this disagreement was due to lack of placebo group in current study.
+Regarding visual analog scale (VAS): Espey et al. [10] disagreed with the present data and stated that no significant differences were reported by providers regarding IUD inserting ease between groups (P =.54).
+Both providers in the misoprostol and placebo groups found it relatively easy to place the IUD in nulliparous women, with a mean ease of insertion score of 2.2 ± 2.2 and 2.5 ± 2.2 (P = .54), respectively, based on the VAS, this disagreement was due to lack of placebo group in current study.

-Mansy [11] agreed with the present data and stated that regarding the easiness of uterine sounding, in the misoprostol group there were 43 (86%) cases with successful insertion, 27(62.8%) cases had easy sounding, 16 (37.2%) cases with difficult and 7 (14%) cases with failed sound insertion, on the other hand there were 25 (64.1%), 14 (35.9%) & 11 (22%) cases with easy, difficult and failed uterine sound insertion respectively, the calculated p value was 0.577, that showed no statistical difference between the two groups.
-He assessed sublingual misoprostol effect in reduction of pain and facilitation of IUD insertion in women with no previous vaginal delivery.
-The study was a double blinded randomized controlled trial included 400 cases, compared sublingual 200 mg misoprostol with placebo to facilitate IUD insertion.
-Also, there was no statistically significant difference as regard pain reduction in using misoprostol prior to IUD insertion.
+Mansy [11] agreed with the present data, emphasizing the uterine sounding ease in the misoprostol group.
+Among the cases in the misoprostol group, 43 (86%) cases had successful insertion, 27(62.8%) reported easy sounding, 16 (37.2%) encountered difficulty and 7 (14%) experienced failed sound insertion. there were 11 (22%) cases of failed insertion, 14 (35.9%) cases of difficult insertion, and 25 (64.1%) cases of easy uterine sound insertion.
+The calculated p-value of 0.577 indicated no statistically statistical differences among both groups.
+He assessed sublingual misoprostol effect in reduction of pain and facilitation of IUD insertion in women who had not previously undergone vaginal delivery.
+This study was designed as a double blinded randomized controlled trial included 400 cases, comparing sublingual 200 mg misoprostol with placebo to facilitate IUD insertion.
+Also, no statistically significant differences regarding pain decrease when utilizing misoprostol before insertion of the IUD. .

-Regarding successful IUD insertion: Dijkhuizen et al. [12] agreed with the present data and stated that three insertions failed, two in the misoprostol group and one in the placebo group P= 0.59.
+Regarding successful IUD insertion: Dijkhuizen et al. [12] Dijkhuizen et al. [12] agreed with the present data and stated that three insertions failed, two in the misoprostol group and one in the placebo group P= 0.59.
 Most IUDs were placed during the first attempt: 88 (88%) in the misoprostol group (data for 100 patients) vs. 89 (94.7%) in the placebo group (data for 94 patients; P= 0.13).

 Scavuzzi et al. [13] disagreed with the present data and stated that significant differences were found between the groups for all the immediate end points evaluated, with less difficulty in inserting the IUD and less risk of cervical dilatation ≤4 mm when misoprostol was used prior to insertion that was due to current study didn’t include placebo group.